Tareem-McM1900/configure-AD/README.md

 </p>

 <h1>Configuring Active Directory inside the Virtual Machine</h1>
-This tutorial shows my deeper dive into the Configuring Active Directory inside the Virtual Machine<br />
+This tutorial shows my deeper dive into the Configuring of Active Directory inside the Virtual Machine<br />

 <h2>Repersentation of Active Directory inside the Virtual Machine</h2>